Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Methodology - Experiment

-\subsubsection{Participants}
+In this experiment, the 8-item version of the User Experience Questionnaire (UEQ-S; \cite{schrepp2017design}) was used to assess participant experience with the virtual eyes.
+After completing all experimental blocks, participants filled out the UEQ-S, which consists of eight items, four representing a pragmatic scale and the other four representing a hedonic scale.
+Each item is rated on a 7-point semantic differential scale, ranging from -3 (most negative evaluation) to +3 (most positive evaluation).
+Among psychometrically validated tools for measuring user experience (e.g.,~\cite{brooke1996sus, Finstad2010umux, schrepp2017design}), we selected the UEQ-S because it efficiently captures two core user experience dimensions, the pragmatic and hedonic quality~\cite{hassenzahl2010needs}, while minimizing participant burden through its brief completion time.

+\subsection{Participants}

-The experiment involved 30 participants (4 females and 26 males; aged 21 to 56 years who participated in groups of three; mean age: $32.8 \pm 8.52$ years).
+The experiment involved 30 participants (4 females and 26 males; aged 21 to 56 years; mean age: $32.8 \pm 8.52$ years) with normal or corrected-to-normal vision, who participated in groups of three.
+Participants had no prior exposure to the experimental setup or eye model.
 All participants signed consent forms, and the experiment was reviewed and approved by the Bioethics Committee in Honda's R\&D (100HM-064H).
 One participant was excluded from accuracy and reaction time analysis due to a lack of recorded button presses.

-\subsubsection{Setup}
+\subsection{Setup}